yasaman997/Multi-Asset-Portfolio-Construction/quantum_assisted_portfolio_construction/README.md

 └── supporting_materials/
 ```

-The `steps/` directory contains the main implementation, technical reports, notebooks, and saved results.
-The `supporting_materials/` directory contains selected documentation useful for interpretation and reproducibility without cluttering the main project view.
+The `steps/` directory contains the main implementation, notebooks, reports, and saved results. `supporting_materials/` contains selected documentation for interpretation and reproducibility.

 ---

-## 🔮 Limitations and Recommended Next Steps
+## 🔮 Limitations and Next Steps

-This project is a research prototype rather than an investment product.

-Important limitations include:

-- final numerical evidence is based on a controlled synthetic financial model rather than rolling historical out-of-sample performance;
-- the executed QUBO is a reduced support-ranking surrogate rather than the complete continuous financial objective;
-- exhaustive continuous refinement over all 462 supports was not performed;
-- the final quantum experiment uses simulation rather than production quantum hardware;
-- the reduced 462-state problem is classically easy to enumerate;
-- no computational quantum advantage is demonstrated;
-- the 11-coordinate quantum search space is preconditioned by classical screening;
-- the provisional Step 4 leaders use the full 50% turnover allowance; and
-- ETF-level diversification measures do not provide full constituent-level look-through.

-Recommended next steps include:
+The current project is a research prototype.
+The main limitations are the use of a controlled synthetic financial model, simulator-based QAOA, classical pre-screening of the 11-coordinate quantum search space, and the fact that the full continuous portfolio model was not reoptimized for every one of the 462 possible supports.

+Future work should focus on:

-- rolling historical out-of-sample validation;
+- rolling historical out-of-sample testing;
 - empirical transaction-cost and liquidity calibration;
-- continuous refinement across the complete reduced support space;
+- full continuous refinement across the reduced support space;
 - turnover-limit sensitivity analysis;
-- constituent-level ETF look-through and factor-overlap analysis;
-- larger QAOA instances with systematic runtime and circuit-scaling benchmarks;
+- larger QAOA instances and systematic scaling studies;
-- noisy-simulator experiments; and
+- noisy-simulator and quantum-hardware experiments;
-- quantum-hardware evaluation.
+- matched classical-versus-quantum runtime comparisons; and
+- constituent-level ETF look-through and factor-overlap analysis.

 ---

 ## 👥 Team Member and Contribution

 **Yasaman Yaghoobi — Sole Contributor**
-**Email: yaghoobi.y@northeastern.edu**
+** Email: yaghoobi.y@northeastern.edu**

 This project was completed as an individual submission.
 I was responsible for the full end-to-end development of the work, including the financial formulation, classical portfolio optimization, QUBO and QAOA implementation, hybrid quantum-classical integration, numerical experiments, independent validation, analysis of results, technical documentation, and presentation preparation.